 Who Teaches the Courses?

-Aboriginal faculty and instructors develop and teach the program curriculum bringing a depth of expertise in the fields of social work, social justice, oppression and diversity studies, research, and community work.
+Your instructors will include representatives from the Indigenous community at Ryerson University and experienced external community teachers, who bring their depth of expertise in the fields of social work, social justice, oppression and diversity studies, research, and community work to the classroom.

 - 2 required courses*

-- 4 electives
+- 2 electives

 - Cumulative grade point average (GPA) 1.67+